-- □ Rotate the CH Selector knob to select the intended ID to be Position Send Call.
-Available IDs are: the last-received ID, ten pre-programmed IDs, and "Auxiliary", whereby you may enter the desired ID using the keypad.
-To enter the desired ID, rotate the CH Selector knob to "AUX", press the keypad's [ENT] key then enter the 4-digit ID number from the keypad, finally press the [ENT] key again. - ☐ Press the [CALL] key momentarily to enter the Call Menu - ☐ Rotate the CH Selector knob to select "BCN REQ". - ☐ Press the [CALL] key again to transmit the Beacon Request Call. - ☐ If the Beacon Request call is successful, the "Answer" signal from the called station will be heard.
+- □ Rotate the CH Selector knob to select the ID to which you intend to send a Beacon Request Call.
+Available IDs are: the last-received ID, ten pre-programmed IDs, and "Auxiliary," whereby you may enter the desired ID using the keypad.
+To enter the desired ID, rotate the CH Selector knob to "AUX," press the keypad's [ENT] key then enter the 4-digit ID number from the keypad, finally press the [ENT] key again. - ☐ Press the [CALL] key momentarily to enter the Call Menu. - ☐ Rotate the CH Selector knob to select "BCN REQ." - ☐ Press the [CALL] key again to transmit the Beacon Request Call. - ☐ If the Beacon Request call is successful, the "Answer" signal from the called station will be heard.